kinow/autosubmit/docs/source/usage/workflow_validation/groups.rst

 **Automatic grouping**

 For the automatic grouping, the groups are created by collapsing the split->chunk->member->date that share the same status (following this hierarchy).
-The following workflow automatic created the groups 20000101_fc0, since all the jobs for this date and member were completed, 20000101_fc1_3, 20000202_fc0_2, 20000202_fc0_3 and 20000202_fc1, as all the jobs up to the respective group granularities share the same - waiting - status.
+The following workflow automatic created the groups 20000101_fc0, since all the jobs for this date and member were completed, 20000101_fc1_3, 20000202_fc0_2, 20000202_fc0_3 and 20000202_fc1, as all the jobs up to the respective group granularity share the same - waiting - status.

 For example: